 All members and Councillors are encouraged to read and consider the documents prior to the meeting.
 This will facilitate discussion and speed up meetings.

 If any member or Councillor is unable to access documents or agendas, they are encouraged to contact the SUPRA Secretary at firstname.lastname@example.org.

 Quorum is the minimum number of persons required in attendance for a formal meeting to be legitimately held.
 If quorum is not met within thirty (30) minutes of the appointed time, then the meeting shall lapse and must be rescheduled.

 A quorum for a meeting of Council is nine (9) Councillors.

 A quorum for a Standing Executive Committee is four (4) Councillors, where at least one present is not a member of the Executive (The President, the Vice President, the Education Officer, the Secretary and the Treasurer).

 A Quorum for a Standing Working Committee is at least three (3) Councillors, where at least one present is a member of the Executive.

-• Get involved in the decision-making that affects your studies.
+• Have a say in decisions that affect your studies.

 • Use our free, confidential, independent and professional casework and legal services.